NeuroCognitiveImagingLab/NCIL-website/neuroimaging/index.md

 %}

 {% capture text %}
-**ERPs** focus on EEG activity that is time-locked to an event of experimental interest.
-Commonly, this is the onset of a stimulus, such as a picture or a word.
-The ERP typically contains a series of peaks and troughs focused over certain parts of the scalp.
-We call these ERP *components* and they are typically what we focus on in ERP experiments.
-Different ERP components are associated with different cognitive processes.
-For example, one called the N400 is associated with processing the meanings of words. **Frequency-domain analyses** involve applying a mathematical transformation to the EEG signal, to computer the power (size) of the signal in different frequency bands.
-"Frequency" refers to how many peaks/troughs occur in a signal in a given period of time, like 1 second.
+In cognitive neuroscience research, most people use EEG in two ways: **event-related potentials (ERPs)**, and **frequency-domain analyses**. **ERPs** focus on EEG activity that is time-locked to particular events, such as the presentation of a word or picture.Different peaks and troughs in the ERP (called *components*) are associated with different neurocognitive activity, such as sensory perception, or accessing the meaning of a word. **Frequency-domain analyses** involve applying a mathematical transformation to the EEG signal, to computer the power (size) of the signal in different frequency bands. *Frequency* refers to how many peaks/troughs occur in a signal in a given period of time (e.g., alpha activity is 8-12 peaks/second).
 Human EEG tends to be organized into different frequency bands (delta, theta, alpha, beta, and gamma), which can be associated with different cognitive processes.
 {% endcapture %}
 {%
   include feature.html